 6 Types of Greenwashing: How Companies Mislead the Public on Sustainability

-Greenwashing has become a growing concern as companies seek to align with the rising for .
+Greenwashing has become a growing concern as companies seek to align with the rising consumer demand for sustainability.
 The term refers to the practice of presenting a company as more environmentally friendly than it truly is.
 By using misleading advertising or hiding the true extent of their environmental impact, companies often distract from the harm caused by their business practices.

 Here are six distinct types of greenwashing that you should be aware of, based on the image provided.